EKS Deployment Manual with Terraform

 Open your terminal and navigate to the directory that contains the Terraform files:

-cd path/to/your/project/folder
+cd eks-deployment

 1.2 Configure your AWS credentials